Day-In Day-Out: Controversy and recognition

 The music video was banned by some TV stations, even after edits removed the female protagonist's heavily implied rape, swapped in an alternate version of a scene where the couple's child spells out "Mom", "Food" and "Fuck" in building blocks (words which represented the child's cycle of dependency; the alternate version had the child spell out the meaningless words "Mom", "Look" and "Luck"), and removed a closing scene of a young man urinating on Ronald Reagan's star on the Hollywood Walk of Fame.
+The music video received an 18 certificate from the British Board of Film Classification (BBFC), both in cinemas and a home video release through Picture Music International.

 Concerning the clip's ban, Bowie confessed, "I think it's ludicrous.
 [The censors] got caught up in the usual yellow press kind of excitement because of what it looked like instead of what it said."
 During the press tour for the Glass Spider Tour, he was asked about the controversy and responded, "We asked the [Los Angeles] police to work with us and they did very happily.
 We wanted to indicate how some of the houses for the homeless are removed, so we asked them to bring along the kind of contraption they use [...] it's kind of like a tank with a big battering ram on the end of it.
 And on the end of the battering ram they've made a little joke.
 As it goes through the windows it goes 'Have a nice day.'
 And I pointed out that it would be in the video and they said they were only too pleased to keep it on, so they kept it on.
 Is that controversial?
 I don't know."
 The video was nominated for a 1987 MTV Video Music award in the category "Best Male Video", but lost to Peter Gabriel's clip for "Sledgehammer" (1986).